An intelligent and flexible tool which offers a solution to fast charging requirements and can be installed when and where required.

 Producing components for e-mobility

-Production of mobile charging stations will begin at the Hanover components plant in 2020, gradually replacing heat exchanger production.
+Production of flexible charging stations will begin at the Hanover components plant in 2020, gradually replacing heat exchanger production.
 This will mean that Hanover will be the fourth German component plant to produce components for e-mobility.
 The Braunschweig plant develops and produces battery systems for all the Group’s electric vehicles.
 The Centre of Excellence for battery cells is located at Salzgitter, where it will be joined by rotor and stator production for electric motors from mid-2019, and a pilot plant for developing a recycling process for high-voltage batteries from early 2020.
 The Kassel plant also produces electric motors, while from 2020 onwards Hanover will be focusing on charging infrastructure.